We are off and fermenting and working on a REBOOT of the website.

 – the project –

-We are big supporters of producers who practice organic or biodynamic husbandry in the vineyards.
+We are supporters of producers who practice organic or biodynamic husbandry in the vineyards.
 Vigneron.nes who are looking after the earth.
 In fact, that is the foundation of our interest.
 And we love winemakers that carry this attitude through to techniques in the cellar; with natural fermentations, the use of traditional and non-traumatising physical methods, and a healthy disrespect for the use of additives.
-These are the foundations that allow winemakers the opportunity to express a sense of terroir, a sense of wine that comes from a place, from a time with the input of human skills and attitudes.
+These are the elements that allow winemakers the opportunity to express a sense of a wine that comes from a place, from a time with the input of human skills and attitudes.
 With a lot of attitude.
-That takes us into the space of NATURAL WINE.
+That takes us into the space of NATURAL WINE, VIN LIBRE, VIN VIVANT.

 And there is more to it than that, as the Back in Alsace Project is interested in the community around natural wine; the winemakers, the producer associations, the retail outlets, the wine bars and restaurants, the importers, the distributors, the journalists, the authors, the publishers, the barrel makers, the artists doing labels and posters, the wine fairs and salons, and most importantly all the workers involved in making this all whirr and rattle along.
 And, of course the humble masses who buy and drink the stuff.